-- Default v2 - a modern update of the Kendo UI Default theme.
+- Kendo UI Default v.2—The latest update of the Kendo UI Default theme.

-- Bootstrap v4 - has linked variables to the famous Bootstrap, in order to achieve similarity in the look and feel.
-Therefore, customizing the original Bootstrap theme will affect the Kendo UI theme as well.
+- Kendo UI Bootstrap v.4—To achieve similarity with the Bootstrap look and feel, the theme has linked variables to Bootstrap.
+Thsi means that customizing the original Bootstrap theme will affect the Kendo UI theme as well.

-- Material - an update of the Kendo UI Material to closely implement the Material Design Guidelines.
+- Kendo UI Material—An update of the Kendo UI Material Theme to closely implement the Material Design Guidelines.